 The best wireless over-ear headphones for working out that we’ve tested so far are the Sennheiser PXC 550 Wireless.
 Although they’re not explicitly designed for sports or fitness, they have a surprisingly stable fit for over-ear headphones.
 They’re lightweight, comfortable wireless headphones that fit securely and don’t fall off easily.
-Even if they do come off during a particularly intense workout, they have a good build quality that feels solid enough to survive a couple of accidental drops.
+Even if they do slip off during a particularly intense workout, they have a good build quality that feels solid enough to survive a couple of accidental drops.

-The Sennheiser PXC 550 Wireless are a versatile, feature-packed pair of headphones that sound very good.
-They have a decent active noise-canceling (ANC) feature that will mask some of the noises in a busy gym, a great companion app to fine-tune your entire listening experience exactly the way you want it, and an outstanding battery that lasts for nearly 28 hours of continuous playback.
+These headphones are versatile, feature-packed headphones that sound very good.
+They have a decent active noise cancelling (ANC) feature that will mask some of the noise in a busy gym, a great companion app to fine-tune your entire listening experience, and an outstanding battery that lasts for nearly 28 hours of continuous playback.
 You can pair them with 2 devices simultaneously, and they can be used passively with the included audio cable if their battery dies.

-The Plantronics BackBeat Go 600 have an exciting sound profile that is perfect for getting your heart pumping on the treadmill.
-They have a very good battery, lasting over 17 hours, which is more than enough to last you a full 8-hour workday, plus time at the gym.
+They have an exciting sound profile that’s perfect for getting your heart pumping at the gym.
+They have a very good battery, lasting over 17 hours, which is more than enough to last you a full 8-hour workday plus time at the gym.
 They can also be used passively with the included audio cable if their battery dies.